-- In appreciative acknowledgment of Richard’s assistance during this troublesome time, his sibling proposed to surrender each of his territories to him and even set up for Richard’s marriage.
-Richard modestly rejected so he could proceed with his examinations at Oxford and proceed to turn into a cleric.
-From Oxford, Richard proceeded to acquire degrees in Paris and a doctorate in Bologna.
+- In grateful acknowledgment of Richard’s assistance during this troublesome time, his sibling proposed surrendering each of his territories to him and even set up for Richard’s marriage.
+Richard modestly rejected it so he could proceed with his examinations at Oxford and proceed to turn into a cleric.
+Also, from Oxford, Richard moved to acquire degrees in Paris and a doctorate in Bologna.

 - The Dominicans would constantly bear a unique spot in Richard’s heart for the schooling he got and for the asylum they gave him during St. Edmund’s exile.